Critical Care Nurse Resume Example

 You want to show certifications like NRP and experience with ventilators or incubators.
 Employers look for teamwork, empathy, and precise charting because NICU care is detail-oriented.

-A strong NICU nurse resume uses action verbs and shows measurable impact, like reducing infection rates or training new staff.
+A strong NICU nurse resume uses action verbs and shows measurable impact, like reducing infection rates or training new staff—qualities you can also emphasize in a cover letter.
 Tailoring your resume to NICU roles gets you noticed.

 That wraps up the ICU nurse resume examples by specialty and experience.
 Use these templates to showcase your ICU skills and land your next role.